bob134552/LeagueLore/README.md

 The code for index.html, contact.html and style.css was beautified using [Code Beautify](https://codebeautify.org/).

-In addition, the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [W3C HTML Validator](https://validator.w3.org/#validate_by_input+with_options) was used to validate the code.
+In addition, [jshint](https://jshint.com/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [W3C HTML Validator](https://validator.w3.org/#validate_by_input+with_options) was used to validate and check

-## How the project works
+the code.

 # Deployment

 The project was deployed through Github pages, from the master branch.

+This was done by going to the "Settings" in the repository and scrolling to the "GitHub Pages" section.
+At the "Source" option click the dropdown and select "Master Branch" and the site should be published after the page refreshes.

 Additionally the site will be updated after any git push to the master branch.

+### Forking the repository.

+To fork the repository visit the [GitHub Repository](https://github.com/bob134552/LeagueLore) and above the "Settings" button(next to the star button) click the  "Fork" button.

 ### How to run code locally.

-To run the site locally you can visit [here](https://github.com/bob134552/LeagueLore) and click on the "Code" drop down option, you then copy the HTTPS code provided into a code editor of your choice.
+To run the site locally you can visit [here](https://github.com/bob134552/LeagueLore) and click on the "Code" drop down option, you then copy the HTTPS code provided into a code editor of your choice by typing git clone followed by the HTTPS code you copied and pressing Enter.

 # Credits